rcrowther/ssc/README.rst

 ``ssc`` is a Unix/Scala program.
 It has little use for non-Scala users.
 It's probably a bad idea to think of converting it for other uses.
 There are better languages than Scala for this kind of activity.

 ``ssc`` is good for documenting.
-It can also help delve round in other people's code, fix your own code (especially if broken), and understand how Scala projects are organised.
+It can also help delve round in other people's code or fix your own code (especially if broken).

 ``ssc`` runs from the commandline.
 On that,